gsantopaolo/go_notes/README.md

    - Create a new folder where you want your Go project to live.
    - Open Visual Studio Code.
    - Go to `File > Open Folder...` and select the folder you just created.

-3. **Write the Go code**:
-   - Create a new file in your project folder (you can call it `main.go`).
-   - Copy and paste the Go code into `main.go`.

-4. **Configure the Go Environment**:
-   - Open the Terminal in Visual Studio Code (you can do this by going to `View > Terminal` or pressing `Ctrl+` backtick).
-   - In the Terminal, type `go env` to print Go's environment information.
-   - To change an environment variable, you can use the `go env -w` command.
-For example, to change the `GOPATH`, you would type `go env -w GOPATH=/my/new/gopath`.

-   The error message you're seeing indicates that your Go project isn't initialized as a Go module.
    As of Go 1.16, module-aware mode is enabled by default, which means Go expects a `go.mod` file in the project directory or any parent directory.

-Here's how you can initialize a Go module:

    1. Open the Terminal in Visual Studio Code.

    2. Navigate to the directory of your Go project.
 You can do this with the `cd` command.
 For example:

    ```bash
    cd /path/to/your/project